-Opportunities are available for individuals of every age, interest, and schedule—days, evenings, and weekends.
-Call today for a tour and to explore the many ways that you can make a lasting positive impact on the lives of those in need, whether as an individual volunteer, family, group, or congregation.
+Call today for a tour and to explore the many ways that you can make a lasting positive impact on the lives of those in need, whether as an individual volunteer, family, or group.

-- 3. Wait for us to contact you to schedule your on-site volunteer orientation session.
+3. We will contact you to schedule your on-site volunteer orientation session.

-- 4. At orientation, you will take a tour of the facility, become educated on agency programs, and have a discussion of the volunteer handbook and current volunteer needs.
+4. At orientation, we will tour the facility as a group, learn about all of our agency programs, and have an interactive discussion of the volunteer handbook and current volunteer needs.

 5. Matching your availability and interest with our current needs, we’ll find a place for you to do meaningful work as part of the invaluable Good Shepherd Volunteer team!